michael-milette/moodle-filter_filtercodes/README.md

 * {userpictureimg X} : Generates an <img> html tag containing the user's profile picture.
 X indicates the size and can be **sm** (small), **md** (medium) or **lg** (large).
 If the user does not have profile picture or is logged out, the default faceless profile photo will be used instead.
 * {coursename} : Display the name of the current course or the site name if not in a course.
 * {coursestartdate} : Course start date.
 Will display "Open event" if there is no start date.
+* {courseenddate} : Course end date.
+Will display "Open event" if there is no end date.
 * {mycourses} : Display an unordered list of links to all my enrolled courses.
 * {mycoursesmenu} : A second level list of courses with links for use in custom menus (filtering must be supported by the theme).
 * {categories} : Display an unordered list of links to all course categores.